New Jersey Attorney General Announces ABC Violations by 22 Licensees

 - Old Glory Kitchen and Spirits in Keyport

 - Riviera Maya in Branchville

 - The Sawmill in Seaside Heights

 - Juliano’s Restaurant in Egg Harbor Township for offering investigators a beer before they identified themselves.

 - The Liquor King in Pennsauken for violation of face mask requirements.

 ABC Law Attorney In New Jersey

 Proetta, Oliver & Fay is a law firm that specializes in alcoholic beverage control laws.
 We handle transactions, regulatory violations and compliance issues for licensees across all three tiers of the alcoholic beverage industry.
 Firm partner, William C. Fay, is a former Deputy Attorney General who spent part of his career as a prosecuting attorney for the Division of ABC before returning to private practice.
 Mr. Fay has a unique understanding of the rules an regulations that surround the alcoholic beverage industry.
-For an immediate and complimentary consultation with Mr. Fay, please contact our office directly at (732) 858-5857.
+For an immediate consultation with Mr. Fay, please contact our office directly at (732) 858-5857.